 F. A nonconforming structure located in any R District may be altered and the use, if conforming, may be extended throughout the altered portion, provided: any conforming use shall not be made nonconforming, and the alteration shall not cause the structure to violate the maximum floor area ratio and yard regulations of the zoning district in which it is located.

-§ 300-9.4 Change.

-A. A nonconforming use of a structure may not be changed to another nonconforming use.
+G. A nonconforming use of a structure may not be changed to another nonconforming use.

-B. A nonconforming lot, use or structure which has come into conformity shall not again be changed to a nonconforming lot, use or structure.
+H. A nonconforming lot, use or structure which has come into conformity shall not again be changed to a nonconforming lot, use or structure.
 [Amended 4-28-2014ATM by Art.
 33]

-C. A conforming lot, structure, or use shall not be enlarged, reduced or changed in any manner so as to become nonconforming.
+I. A conforming lot, structure, or use shall not be enlarged, reduced or changed in any manner so as to become nonconforming.
 A conforming lot shall not be divided so as to leave preexisting structures on a nonconforming lot or to render their use nonconforming.

 6.3 Nonconforming Structures

-§ 300-9.7 Moving.

 A nonconforming structure shall not be moved to any other location on its lot or any other lot unless every portion of such structure and the use thereof shall become conforming and the change will be in accordance with the area and yard regulations of this Bylaw.

-§ 300-9.8 Unsafe structures.

 [Amended 4-28-2014ATM by Art.
 33]

 Any nonconforming structure determined by the Zoning Enforcement Officer to be unsafe may be restored to a safe condition, provided that the restoration shall not place it in greater nonconformity.
 If the cost to restore any nonconformity exceeds 50% of its physical replacement value, it shall be reconstructed only as a conforming structure unless a new variance is secured.